pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/07-ambiguity-without-exit.md

 ### Intent Ambiguity

-Intent ambiguity concerns why an object is acting—or failing to act—in a particular way.
+Intent ambiguity concerns why an object is acting (or failing to act) in a particular way.
 The unresolved question is whether absence, delay, or behavior reflects benign constraint, indifference, hostility, or strategy.
 This axis recruits interpretive labor.
 When intent ambiguity dominates, systems engage in monitoring, hypothesis generation, and epistemic paranoia rather than immediate escalation.

 ### Positional (Status) Ambiguity